4 children killed after guard sets fire at day care center in Brazil

 Brazilian president Michel Temer said he "lamented the tragedy immensely" and "expressed his solidarity with the families," in an official statement posted to Twitter.

-The city of Janauba declared seven days of mourning for the victims.
+The mayor of Janauba, Carlos Isaildon Mendes, declared seven days of mourning for the victims.

+"We are taking all the measures we can to give the best treatment to the victims and try to mitigate the consequences of this deplorable event," he said.